The long love affair between Fox News and Trump may be over. Here’s how it all soured last week.

 This account is based on interviews with 11 current and former Fox News and Trump officials, all of whom spoke on the condition of anonymity to discuss the sensitive dynamics between Fox News and Trumpworld.

 Trump erupted in anger, telling others in the White House to “get that result changed,” a senior administration official said.
-His chief of staff Mark Meadows phoned Fox News’s decision desk repeatedly.
+His chief of staff, Mark Meadows, phoned Fox News’s decision desk repeatedly.
 Top aide Hope Hicks, who had returned to the White House earlier this year after a stint at Fox Corp., messaged Raj Shah, a former Trump White House staffer whom she hired at Fox, about how to get the call reversed.
 Kellyanne Conway got in touch with Fox News chief political anchor Bret Baier to complain.
-Jared Kushner reached out to Fox Corp.’s billionaire owner Rupert Murdoch.
+Jared Kushner reached out to Fox Corp.’s billionaire owner, Rupert Murdoch.

-But even as White House officials vowed to Fox executives that they had data from Arizona Gov. Doug Ducey (R) demonstrating that Trump could still win, and all the other major networks continued to hold off on a call, Fox decision desk chief Arnon Mishkin remained unmoved.
+But even as White House officials vowed to Fox executives that they had data from Arizona Gov. Doug Ducey (R) demonstrating that Trump could still win, and as all the other major networks continued to hold off on a call, Fox decision-desk chief Arnon Mishkin remained unmoved.
 Stick with us, he and his deputies told the anchors.
 We’ll be right.
 And that was the path Fox News chose.

 It is almost impossible to overstate the closeness of the relationship between Fox News and the Trump White House.

 In 2018, Pirro complained personally to the president that she had been unable to get any White House staffers to appear on her show for two weeks running.
-Little wonder, said one administration official: “No one wanted to do it every week because it was on Saturday night, and it screws up your weekend.”
+Little wonder, said one administration official: “No one wanted to do it every week, because it was on Saturday night and it screws up your weekend.”
 But Trump came to the rescue — volunteering to call into the show himself.
 After that, his staff set up a rotation system to make sure one of them would perform the duty for Pirro’s show every week.

-Yet even as Fox opinion hosts reliably cheered for Trump, the relationship with the network could be problematic for top White House staff, largely because of the president’s thrall to what it broadcast.
+Yet even as Fox opinion hosts reliably cheered for Trump, the relationship with the network could be problematic for top White House staffers, largely because of the president’s thrall to what it broadcast.
 While he was White House chief of staff, John Kelly regularly complained to aides that the show hosted by conspiracy-minded immigration opponent Lou Dobbs on Fox Business Network had far too much sway over the president, according to two former senior administration officials.
-Another former White House official described the constant angst over how Fox might cover certain White House initiatives because of the potential blowback from the boss.
+Another former White House official described the constant angst over how Fox might cover certain White House initiatives, because of the potential blowback from the boss.

 “What we were always concerned about inside is that when he’d do a spending deal or make an announcement that was controversial, and then Fox would attack him, and he’d blow it up the next day,” the former official said.
-“We’d call the hosts, and say, ‘Please can you tamp it down a bit?’
+“We’d call the hosts and say, ‘Please can you tamp it down a bit?’
 Because we were afraid the next day he’d rip it up. . . .
 They usually were pretty good about working with us.”

 But Trump demanded an unattainable level of loyalty from the network.
 His reelection campaign at one point asked for a bulk discount advertising deal.
 Fox said no, noting that everyone has to pay the same rates, according to two people familiar with the exchange — leaving Trump extremely unhappy with Fox.

-In recent months, he had begun to complain — both on Twitter and among his aides — that Fox had turned on him.
+In recent months, he had begun to complain — on Twitter and among his aides — that Fox had turned on him.
 That impression was only heightened when reports emerged that Murdoch was telling associates that the president was going to lose.
-Even as the New York Post, another Murdoch-controlled property, published a dubious front-page article last month, facilitated by Trump’s lawyer Rudolph W. Giuliani, that alleged nefarious business dealings by Biden’s son Hunter, the personal relationship had undeniably cooled.
+Even as the New York Post, another Murdoch-controlled property, published a dubious front-page article last month, facilitated by Trump attorney Rudolph W. Giuliani, that alleged nefarious business dealings by Biden’s son Hunter, the personal relationship had undeniably cooled.

 Trump took any perceived slight from Fox News especially personally because he viewed Fox as “my network,” three administration officials said.
-“I give Fox these mega ratings.
+“I give Fox these mega-ratings.
 It’s all me,” Trump has told advisers, according to a person who heard the comments.

-In reality, ratings have been buoyed across all networks by increased audience interest spurred by the drama of the Trump presidency — and while Fox, too, has prospered, it has also been the number-one rated cable news program for more than 18 years.
+In reality, ratings have been buoyed across all networks by increased audience interest spurred by the drama of the Trump presidency — and while Fox, too, has prospered, it has also been the top-rated cable news program for more than 18 years.
 And for all its Trump sympathies, Fox remained an independent business and a news organization — one that couldn’t help turning its attention to the wider pantheon of political personalities as the 2020 campaign heated up.

-“People think Fox, and they think what they think.
+“People think Fox and they think what they think.
 And you can’t do anything about that,” a Fox executive said.
 “But on election night, I’m telling you, the news side is running the show.”

-The fury with which Team Trump fought back against Fox's call for Arizona signified the extent to which they saw it as a dire omen — and a betrayal.
-It was the birthplace of Barry Goldwater's conservative movement, a state that had gone blue only once since 1948, and the home of Trump's late GOP antagonist Sen. John McCain, whose widow, Cindy, had taken the devastating step of endorsing Biden.
+The fury with which Team Trump fought back against Fox's call for Arizona signified the extent to which it saw it as a dire omen — and a betrayal.
+It was the birthplace of Barry Goldwater's conservative movement, a state that had gone blue only once since 1948 and the home of Trump's GOP antagonist John McCain, whose widow, Cindy, had endorsed Biden.

 Yet the state had long been trending more liberal, and Mishkin maintained that his projection was rooted in pure math — hardly a concerted attempt by the network to kneecap Trump.

-Indeed, in the following days, Fox’s opinion hosts doubled down on their show of loyalty to the president — even going so far as to obliquely cast doubt on their own network’s call by repeating Trump’s unsubstantiated claims of voter fraud.
+In the following days, Fox’s opinion hosts doubled down on their show of loyalty to the president — even going so far as to obliquely cast doubt on their own network’s call by repeating Trump’s unsubstantiated claims of voter fraud.

 On Wednesday evening, Ingraham took the airwaves to declare that Democrats were trying to “destroy the integrity of our election process with this mail-in, day-of registration efforts, counting after the election is over, dumping batches of votes a day, two days, maybe even three days after an election.”

 She interviewed Republican Newt Gingrich, the former speaker of the House, who was even more strident: “As they watch Joe Biden’s Democratic Party steal the election in Philadelphia, steal the election in Atlanta, steal the election in Milwaukee, I think the more information that comes out, the greater the rage is going to be.”

 Here are the GOP and Trump campaign’s allegations of election irregularities.
-So far, none has been proved.
+So far, none have been proved.

 On Friday night, Hannity told his viewers that “we have serious reports of irregularities and fraud and not allowing vote counters to observe counting.”
-And on Maria Bartiromo’s Sunday morning Fox show, attorney Sidney Powell baselessly alleged that Democrats “were flipping votes in the computer system or adding votes that did not exist” — and the host listened intently without asking the Trump ally to offer proof.
+And on Maria Bartiromo’s Fox show Sunday morning, attorney Sidney Powell baselessly alleged that Democrats “were flipping votes in the computer system or adding votes that did not exist” — and the host listened intently without asking the Trump ally to offer proof.

-But other Fox personnel stood their ground — even as Trump fans gathered outside vote-counting locations in Arizona’s Maricopa County, chanting “Fox Sucks.”
+But other Fox personnel stood their ground — even as Trump fans gathered outside vote-counting locations in Arizona’s Maricopa County, chanting “Fox sucks.”

 “Lawsuits, schmawsuits,” scoffed Fox’s politics editor, Chris Stirewalt, assessing the Trump campaign’s threats of legal challenges over the election results.
 “We haven’t seen any evidence yet that there’s anything wrong.”

 Baier, Fox’s nightly news anchor for the past decade, repeatedly pushed back against claims of voter fraud leveled by Trump allies.
-And when correspondent Eric Shawn was asked Friday by host Dana Perino about Trump allegations that GOP poll watchers were being blocked in Philadelphia, he responded, “That’s not true.
+And when correspondent Eric Shawn was asked Friday by host Dana Perino about Trump allegations that GOP poll-watchers were being blocked in Philadelphia, he responded: “That’s not true.
 That’s not true.
 That’s just not true.”

 “To come out and say that there is voter fraud . . . to make a statement about an election being stolen or an election being rigged, that can be a dangerous statement,” said Jedediah Bila, a co-host of “Fox & Friends Weekend.”
 “I haven’t seen any evidence.”